Login/Sign Up

 Gamaglobin 16.5% Injection acts by replacing the deficient antibodies that are necessary to act against infections and inflammation.
 It works exactly as the immunoglobulins present in the body.
 Immunoglobulins are an important part of the immune system, which recognizes the antigens or foreign elements in the body and causes their destruction.
 It is used to treat immunoglobulin deficiency in people with primary immunodeficiency or PID (present from birth) and secondary immunodeficiency or SID (developed in the later stages of life).
 Gamaglobin 16.5% Injection is also used to treat inflammatory disorders such as primary immune thrombocytopenia (reduced number of platelets), Guillain-Barre syndrome (short-term inflammation of the peripheral nerves causing weakness of legs and upper limbs), Kawasaki disease (inflammation of blood vessels in children), chronic inflammatory demyelinating polyneuropathy or CIDP (long-term inflammation of peripheral nerves), and multifocal motor neuropathy (progressive disease leading to weakness of arms and legs).

-Side Effects of Gamaglobin 16.5% Injection
+How Gamaglobin 16.5% Injection Works

 Storage